 Have the patient reach back to hold the armrests.
 Lower them by bending your knees, but keep your back straight.
 Remove the gait belt after they are seated.

-Shower or Bath
+Using a Shower Chair or Bath Bench

 When weakness prevents a person from standing for long periods, a shower chair or bath bench can be used for safety when bathing.